Harmelodic/harmelodic.github.io/docs/advice-and-research/signal-chat-backups.md

 Pressing the big <kbd>+</kbd> button allows us to create an Upload, but not a automatic regular upload for doing automatic backups.

-### A dedicated app?
+### A dedicated app for backups?

 > Unix philosophy #1: Make each program do one thing well.

 What if we had an app that just did backups really well.

-Looking at the Google Play Store, lets have a look at what is available:
+Looking at the Google Play Store, this is what's available:

 - _Swift Backup_ by _SwiftApps.org_
 - _Autosync_ (or other related apps) by _MetaCtrl_